net-lisias-kspu/ContractConfigurator/Parameters.md

         // This can be inherited from the the contract type if necessary targetBody = Duna

         // Text for the contract parameter.
-The name of the target body is always
-        // appended to this text (blame Squad!).
         // Default = Destination: <targetBody>
         //title =
     }